 For my community engagement I have participated in the snow club in YIS.
 The snow club is a club where we plan ski trips and raise money for the NPO Chill Japan.
 In the club I have participated in buying tickets, volunteering at the Burton sale and going to the Chill Japan weekend in Iwate.
-The Chill Japan weekend was an event where volunteers came to teach kids who come from the Tohoku region, which was affected by the 3/11 earthquake in Japan.
+The Chill Japan weekend is an event done once per year where volunteers came to teach kids who come from the Tohoku region, which was affected by the 3/11 earthquake in Japan.
 And this was a big event because these children have had a rough time, some of them have lost parents or been displaced, and have seen traumatizing things.
 They also don’t have many opportunities to do things that many children would do.
 The whole point of this trip was to give this to these children and to make sure that they have fun, to make sure that they feel like a part of this world, which all adds to their mental wellbeing.
 And by teaching them to snowboard and participating in activities, I believe me and the other volunteers have achieved this goal.

 For the past seven years, I have gone to the same summer camp every year.
 The camp is for international school kids who speak Japanese, so they can be more part of the culture and learn some new things.
 It is located in Nagano Japan, in a village called Achimura.
 In this camp I have acquired many new skills.

 Firstly this camp helped me develop my social skills.
 At heart, I am an introvert, I like to be on my own and I don’t really like meeting new people.
 This was very apparent when I was younger, but it improved because at this camp I needed to interact with more than 20 new people every year, and I think this is shown through my experiences last year as a new student at YIS.
 I had no trouble getting to know everybody and I easily fit in with this community.